AMR-Bioinformatics/Phage-bioinformatics-training/README.md

 # Phage-bioinformatics-training
 Welcome to Phage Bioinformatics Training!
-This repository was created by MicroHub Kericho, WRAIR-Africa
+This repository was created by MicroHub Kericho, WRAIR-Africa for training on phage genomics and bioinformatics to students and scientists involved in bacteriophage research

 ## Topics
 1. Introduction to linux and UNIX command line